 Richard: Aside from your football clients, how did your relationships with your volleyball, extreme sports, and paintball clients start?

 Ryan: The volleyball practice was born when I worked with Kerri on the marketing side to sign with Speedo, Gatorade, Visa and others years ago, and grew from there.
 The paintball guys at Team Dynasty (www.DynastyPaintball.com) – who are an awesome group and tremendous athletes and paintball players – walked into my office based on a referral.
 I did not have exposure to the sport before, besides some airsoft experience with a bb sniper rifle, but quickly learned that it offers a great demographic for sponsors – and Dynasty has an incredible winning track record.
+Not only that, but there are plenty of online sites that encourage the sport for beginners and experts with quality equipment, like the best paintball sniper rifle guides, so that finding necessary items is easily accessible.
 As a result, we have done some great things over the years including ground breaking deals with Smart Parts, Empire, NXe, Rockstar Energy Drink, Intel and others.
 The action / extreme projects have mostly come through referrals and word of mouth & Eric Crandall of MAG has done a great job working in a direct capacity on all things Dynasty.

 Richard: What are the differences of representing a football client as opposed to a volleyball, extreme sports, or paintball client?